Salesforce Bulk API 2.0 Source Connector for Confluent Cloud¶

 Note

-This is a Quick Start for the fully-managed cloud connector that uses Salesforce Bulk API 2.0.
+- This Quick Start is for the fully-managed Confluent Cloud connector that uses Salesforce Bulk API 2.0.
 If you are installing the fully-managed cloud connector that supports the original Salesforce Bulk Query API, see Salesforce Bulk API Source Connector for Confluent Cloud.

 Features¶